FALL RISK ASSESSMENT

 "With the Stepscan system I can complete a postural assessment and functional movement screen in just 15 minutes."

 The Stepscan mobility assessment tool is capable of measuring and tracking irregularities in gait and balance, allowing healthcare facilities to easily and quickly identify residents who are at high risk for falling.
 These measurements are objective, providing a single fall-risk estimate (0-100 percent risk) of the potential for falling in the next year.

 Stepscan’s parameters are based on evidence-based, peer-reviewed journals.
 These objective measures provide reliable information about a patients’ mobility, supporting treatment plan decisions and encouraging patient compliance.

 Stepscan is Accurate

-Literature published in a number of peer-reviewed journals has highlighted many shortfalls in existing competitive gait analysis systems and cited that the inability to obtain repeatable, accurate measures makes them unsuitable for use in a clinical setting.
+Literature published in peer-reviewed journals has highlighted deficiencies in existing competitive gait analysis systems, citing that the inability to obtain repeatable, accurate measures makes them unsuitable for clinical settings.

 Stepscan is Safe